PerfectlySoft/PerfectDocs/guide/MongoDB.md

 cd PerfectTemplate
 ```

-Add to the Package.swift file the dependency:
+Add this to the Package.swift file:

 ``` swift
 let package = Package(